QUIK — QuickLogic Corporation

 2. Strategic Updates and Business Highlights

-- Awarded a $13 million tranche for a U.S. government contract, expected to boost revenue recognition in Q1 2026.
+- Awarded a $13 million tranche for a U.S. government contract, with revenue recognition starting in Q1 2026.

 3. Forward Guidance and Outlook

-- Full Year 2026 Revenue Projection: Anticipates between 50% to 100% growth, driven by government contracts and new product launches.
+- Full Year 2026 Revenue Forecast: Anticipating 50% to 100% growth, driven by government contracts and new product introductions.

 - Gross Margin Expectations: Projected at approximately 45% for Q1, with an anticipated increase to 57% for the full year.

-- Operating Expenses: Expected to be around $3.2 million for Q1 and $13.5 million for the full year, reflecting a 14% increase to support growth.
+- Operating Expenses: Expected to be around $3.2 million for Q1, with a full-year estimate of $13.5 million.

 4. Bad News, Challenges, or Points of Concern

-- The company recorded a large impairment charge related to SensiML, reflecting challenges in divesting the asset.
+- Impairment Charge: A large impairment charge related to SensiML, reflecting challenges in divesting the asset.

 5. Notable Q&A Insights